-Quick tip: Many terms may have the word "Academic" preceeding them.
+Quick tip: Many terms may have the word "Academic" preceding them.
 If you cannot find the term you're looking for, please look through the letter A, as it may begin with "Academic."
-Please email Jonathan Colón (firstname.lastname@example.org) the Fulton advising services coordinator if you cannot find the term you're looking for.
+Please email the Fulton advising services coordinator if you cannot find the term you're looking for.

 Academic Advising – is a process which helps students to identify their career and life goals.
 It also assists in the development of an educational plan to help students meet these goals.